 “Living mindfully means leaving the past behind and not worrying about the future—just being here now,” says Leo Aristimuno, a certified positive psychology life coach based in Montclair.
 “It means letting go of complaints…to embrace the surprises, marvel at the discoveries, nourish the connections and revel in the small joys hidden in every moment.”

 Aristimuno suggests practicing controlled breathing to exercise the mindfulness muscle and create a relaxation response.
 “Sit comfortably and allow yourself to close your eyes for two minutes.
 Breathe in to a slow count of five…then breathe out to a slow count of ten…Repeat this for two minutes, controlling your breath…Your breath relaxes you as you settle into the moment, exactly as it is.”
-Your best bet: Try incorporating brief moments of meditation into your daily routine.
+Meditation for moms is a great thing to add to your daily routine.

 MEDITATE FOR A FEW MINUTES EACH DAY